DenzelBraithwaite/Vault-of-Knowledge/css.md

 ## Overview

-This guide is **massive** and constantly growing.
+This guide is **massive** and will continue to grow slowly, indefinitely.
 There are several main focuses here.

 1. A _knowledge base_ of all selectors with a brief description